hari5827/AskQuery-Genai/README.md

 ## ✨ Features

 - 🔐 **Secure authentication** — JWT stored in HTTP-only cookies, with rate-limited login/register endpoints
-- 📧 **Email verification** — Gmail OAuth2 via Nodemailer, with a resend-verification flow
+- 📧 **Email verification** — Gmail OAuth2 via Nodemailer, with a resend-verification flow [ now using Brevo email api]
 - 📄 **PDF upload & RAG chat** — parse, chunk, embed, and semantically search PDF content
 - ▶️ **YouTube Q&A** — drop in a video URL and chat with its transcript, using the same RAG pipeline
 - 🌐 **Live internet search mode** — a LangChain agent calls a Tavily search tool for up-to-date, non-document questions